 We invite all companies to explore these areas for action, adopt their own strategies for a just transition, and share their work with others.

 New Partnership Addresses Interconnected Challenges

-The Council and the World Business Council for Sustainable Development (WBCSD) have announced a new partnership as both organizations work in parallel to address three pressing, interconnected challenges through the actions of our member companies: the climate emergency, nature loss, and mounting inequality.
+The Council for Inclusive Capitalism and the World Business Council for Sustainable Development (WBCSD) have announced a new partnership as both organizations work in parallel to address three pressing, interconnected challenges through the actions of our member companies: the climate emergency, nature loss, and mounting inequality.
 As part of the collaborative efforts, Council founder and co-chair Lynn Forester de Rothschild has joined WBCSD’s Business Commission to Tackle Inequality, which seeks to mobilize the global business community to put tackling inequality at the heart of business’s agenda for sustainable growth.

 Bloomberg Green: COP26 Special

 Click to watch: Council Steering Committee members Mark Carney and Brian Moynihan spoke to Bloomberg from COP26 about what investors and businesses can do to transition to clean energy and to do it in ways that are just.

 Jesse Milan Jr.